 Unfortunately, the results of the examined study period were skewed by precipitation in the first week.
 (Figure 3).
 Despite soil saturation for the duration of the first two weeks of the three-week study, patterns began to develop by week three.
 The sudden and significant drop in AWC at the 64mm sensor was evidence of some water stress (Figure 5).
-This is corroborated by differences between treatments in NDVI and canopy temperature (Figures 6-7).
+This is corroborated by differences between treatments in NDVI and canopy temperature (Figures 6 and 7).
 As expected, most of the variation in NDVI is a lower index value for low irrigation treatments.
 Interestingly, low irrigation in combination with excessive nitrogen compensates for lack of water.
 Likewise, the full irrigation treatment in combination with deficient nitrogen shows some symptoms of stress.
 Clearly, NDVI measurements on their own would not provide sufficient information for turf managers to make educated irrigation and fertilizer decisions8.

 When combined with canopy temperature measurements, it may still be challenging to identify the source of stress.
 When compared to a non-stressed standard, both nitrogen deficient and excessive nitrogen plots show an increase in temperature.
 This signifies a decrease in transpiration, and less healthy internal processes for the plant10.
 The canopy temperature comparison also agrees with a previous finding of Bilgili, et al, that nitrogen may increase water demands of turfgrass.
-In this case, the low water and excessive nitrogen plot showed the greatest increase in canopy temperature over the one week dry period and all excess nitrogen plots showed some canopy warming (Figure 7).
+In this case, the low water and excessive nitrogen plot showed the greatest increase in canopy temperature over the one-week dry period and all excess nitrogen plots showed some canopy warming (Figure 7).

 One way to improve this study would be to set clear parameters for desired plant quality.
 While previous research has identified thresholds for plant stress, other researchers have shown that turf can endure varying levels of water stress before the quality becomes unacceptable15.
 Finding and defining this threshold for the BYU Turfgrass research program would be an important step toward fully utilizing their sensor data.

-Although the results of this study period were not as clear as desired, the same study design could be repeated with interesting results.
-The data from the final week showed trends supporting the hypothesis that nitrogen has a strong effect on plant stress and water consumption.
-The study also supports the efficacy of combining soil sensing data with remote sensing technologies.
-The data analysis pipeline we created will provide the BYU Turfgrass research program with a powerful tool for fast and effective data analysis in the future.

 Analysis of Decagon sensors and data-loggers